jlw-ecoevo/gRodon2/README.md

 ```

 To mount your own data volume and run in non-interactive mode, please refer to [this](https://hub.docker.com/r/shengwei/das_tool/) example.

-If you want to modify and build your own docker image, the source code can be found [here](https://github.com/housw/Bioinfo-Dockerfiles/blob/master/gRodon).

 ## `gRodon` with conda